A robust computational framework for the mixture-energy-consistent six-equation two-phase model with instantaneous mechanical relaxation terms: Numerical results without mechanical relaxation

 \subsection{Epoxy-spinel shock}

 In a final test, we consider the epoxy-spinel strong shock as presented in \cite{petitpas:2007}.
 We employ the fine mesh, so as to achieve mesh convergence.
 A reasonable agreement is established between the different numerical methods (Figure \ref{fig:epoxy_spinel_shock_homogeneous}).
-We point out that, in this test case, the non-conservative terms may play a more significant role compared to the previous test cases, since we are considering a mixture region instead of quasi-pure phases.
+We point out that, in this test case, the non-conservative terms may play a more significant role compared to the previous test cases and the solution of the Riemann problem for the Euler--Euler equations does not provide a reference profile, since we are considering a mixture region instead of quasi-pure phases.
 However, one can easily notice visible differences in the phasic pressures in correspondence of the shock layer.
 We will further discuss this point in Section \ref{ssec:epoxy_spinel_relax}, where we show that these differences strongly influence the results obtained with the mechanical relaxation.